pseusys/SeasideVPN/README.md

 #### Algae

-A client in `Python` written for development and integration testing purposes.
+A set of tools in `Python` written for development and integration testing purposes.
+It contains:

-Also, contains [`setup`](./viridian/algae/setup) package for easy caerulean deployment.
+- [`setup`](./viridian/algae/setup) package for easy caerulean deployment.
+- [`sources`](./viridian/algae/sources) package with simle client implementation and API fixtures.
+- [`protocol`](./viridian/algae/typhoon/) defines protocols implemented and utilized by Seaside VPN.

 See detailed documentation [here](./viridian/algae/README.md).